 Chater Camera is another rental company focused primarily on video needs.
 They’ve got a catalog full of premium cameras and lenses, plus a solid array of lighting and audio accessories.
 Rental pricing is on the higher end here, but their staff is knowledgeable and supportive, and they’ve got the newest equipment on the market.
 If you need a piece of equipment that they don’t happen to have, Chater will find it for you and sub-rent it, but they’ll need 24 hours notice.
 They also know tons of people in the business, so if you need someone for your production, they’ll be able to recommend reliable talent.

 If you’re already booking a space, why not book the gear at the same time?
-Peerspace doesn’t rent gear directly and instead serves as a marketplace to help its community find awesome spaces, such as production spaces and studios.
+Peerspace is the world’s largest online marketplace for short-term venue rentals and helps connect its creative community with awesome production spaces and studios.
 However, in addition to providing spaces for photo and video shoots, many of Peerspace’s hosts also offer gear rentals.
 So as you’re planning your shooting locations, you might also consider renting gear directly from a host on Peerspace.
 Keep your eyes peeled for hosts that offer that service.